 The warmest socks we’ve tested to date are Heat Holders® Thermal Socks.
 They offer three levels of insulation proven seven-times warmer than cotton socks, and claim to be three times more effective at keeping feet warmer than standard thermal socks.
 Fellow Frosties have given us very positive feedback on Heat Holders®, using words like “soothing, plushy, and fluffy”, with some telling us they are the warmest socks they’ve ever worn.
 But there’s always a catch – these socks are really toasty, but really thick.
 So you’ll need enough room in shoes or boots to accommodate them.
 (Click here for our full product review.)

 Another sock we’ve tested that rates well with our members are Foothugger socks.
 This product is made of Polartec®, but it’s a thinner version than you may be used to.
 FootHugger socks do a great job of keeping your feet warm with a soft, cushiony feel, but are thin enough to fit into many shoes or boots that would be too snug with thick, woolly alternatives.
-The company went dark for a couple of years, and we had several requests from Frosties upset that they couldn’t find the socks, but good news – they are back, however, we’ve removed their site link from this page, as several members reported service issues with the company.
+The company went dark for a couple of years, and we had several requests from Frosties upset that they couldn’t find the socks.
+The good news is they are back, however, we’ve removed their site link from this page, as several members reported service issues with the company.
 We hope they get the company back on track soon.